Inside strange doors: Becoming through Breath

 We create our own prisons.

+A bird creates her own cage; and sings a song of freedom from within.
 Maybe the freedom lies behind those strange doors.

 Freedom is the breath itself, the gust of the cool breeze, the open sky, the open door.
+Maybe freedom is the substance in love is that does not seem to dissolve in each other.

 In the breath breathed since countless years,